 The patient has hypertension, diabetes, coronary artery disease, osteoarthritis, and osteoporosis.
 On the Mini-Mental Status Examination (MMSE), the patient scored 21/30 with abnormal clock drawing.
 On the Geriatric Depression Scale (GDS), the patient scored 2/15.
 CT scan of the head showed multiple lacunar infarcts in the right basal ganglia and left cerebellar region.

-Many subtypes of vascular dementia have been described to date.
+Many subtypes of vascular dementia have been described.
 The spectrum includes (1) mild vascular cognitive impairment, (2) multi-infarct dementia, (3) vascular dementia due to a strategic single infarct, (4) vascular dementia due to lacunar lesions, (5) vascular dementia due to hemorrhagic lesions, (6) Binswanger disease, (7) subcortical vascular dementia, and (8) mixed dementia (combination of AD and vascular dementia).

 Vascular dementia is sometimes further classified as cortical or subcortical dementia.

 Vascular disease produces either focal or diffuse effects on the brain and causes cognitive decline.
 Focal cerebrovascular disease occurs secondary to thrombotic or embolic vascular occlusions.
 Common areas of the brain associated with cognitive decline are the white matter of the cerebral hemispheres and the deep gray nuclei, especially the striatum and the thalamus.
 Hypertension is the major cause of diffuse disease, and in many patients, both focal and diffuse disease are observed together.
 The 3 most common mechanisms of vascular dementia are multiple cortical infarcts, a strategic single infarct, and small vessel disease.